saintzaw/tp/docs/UserGuide.md

 2. Please click [here](https://github.com/AY2223S2-CS2113T-T09-4/tp/releases) and download the file titled "tp.jar" which contains Modganiser.

-3. Save the file into a new folder on your Desktop and title the folder “Modganiser”.
+3. Create an empty folder on your Desktop, title the folder "Modagniser" and save the "tp.jar" file inside it.

 4. Open the [CLI interface](#8-glossary) on your device
     * For Windows, click on the Windows button and search for “Command Prompt”.